Cherington Love Shucker

 Liz received a BA in Studio Art from the College of Wooster in Wooster, OH.
 She also studied abroad at The Marchutz School of Painting in Aix en Provence, France and The British Institute of Florence in Florence, Italy.
 From 2000 to 2003 she served as Program Director of the Hoyt Institute of Fine Arts in New Castle, PA where she developed and organized exhibitions and educational programming.
 Liz received an MFA in Painting from Edinboro University of Pennsylvania before moving to Greenville in 2006 to serve as Program Director for the Artisphere arts festival until July of 2016.
 During Liz’s tenure with Artisphere the festival gained national recognition and top industry rankings.
 Liz is a painter who continues to exhibit her work in solo and group exhibitions.
 Most recently she exhibited in The Other Art Fair in Brooklyn, NY.
 She lives in Travelers Rest with her husband Brad and daughters Piper and Tessa.

-Marlowe is a graduate of Newberry College with a BA in Studio Art.
-She completed a work-study at Arrowmont School of Arts and Crafts and worked for the Governor's Office of Ombudsman.
+Marlowe graduated Newberry College with a BA in Studio Art and then completed a work-study at Arrowmont School of Arts and Crafts before working for the Governor's Office of Ombudsman.
 In 2014 Marlowe moved to Greenville and worked as an Administrative Assistant for the GHS Office of Philanthropy & Partnership.
 Her professional background is in administrative support of constituent services and donor relations.
-Marlowe is a practicing amateur potter focusing on utilitarian pottery.
+Marlowe is an amateur potter and lives with her husband in Simpsonville.

 Julie graduated from the University of South Carolina in 2017 with an MFA in Art Studio accompanied by a Graduate level certificate in Museum Management Studies.
 She served as a Graduate Assistant at the McKissick Museum at USC during her studies.
 After graduate school, she worked for Carolina Conservation and as a Curator and Museum Manager in Barnwell, SC.
 She is a member of the Professional Development Committee for the South Carolina Federation of Museums.
 Julie is new to the Greenville area and actively creates precious metal clay jewelry and other 3D artworks.
 She also enjoys participating in art shows around the east coast such as ArtFields.
 Julie is delighted to be working as the Coordinator and is dedicated to meeting the mission of the Art Center through the Annual Fund and Membership.